panaverse/learn-generative-ai/05_microservices_all_in_one_platform/15_event_driven/00_eda_challenge/readme.md

     docker run -p 9092:9092 apache/kafka:3.7.0

+docker run -it -p 8080:8080 -e DYNAMIC_CONFIG_ENABLED=true provectuslabs/kafka-ui

+Open another console and check to see if container running:

+    docker ps

+Copy the container name, and give the following command to attach:

+    docker exec -it <container-name> /bin/bash

+Note: Kafka commands are in this directory in the container

+    /opt/kafka/bin

 CREATE A TOPIC TO STORE YOUR EVENTS

 Kafka is a distributed event streaming platform that lets you read, write, store, and process events (also called records or messages in the documentation) across many machines.